LarianeMohceneMouad/AccentClassifier/README.md

 ## License

-This project is for educational purposes.
+This project is for RemWaste Application

 ---